Updated May 12, 2023

 - Low-Quality Design: The earlier API had relatively few direct functions for date operations.
 Java 8 API offers many functions for date operations.

-- Local: Simplified API without the complexity of handling timezones.
+- Local: Simplified API without the complexity of managing time zones.

 3. Optional Class

-Optional simply put is a container object which is employed to store not-null objects.
-One major use of the Optional object is to represent null having absent value.
+Simply put, Optional serves as a container object that stores non-null objects.
+One primary use of the Optional object is to represent null having an absent value.
 This important class has different utility methods to help code handle values as ‘not available’ or ‘available’ rather than to check null values.
-The class was added in Java 8 and is analogous to what the Optional class is in Guava.
+The class was added in Java 8 and is analogous to the Optional class in Guava.

-The new version of Java contains an inbuilt encoder as well as a decoder for the purpose of Base64 encoding.
-Programmers can employ 3 kinds of Base64 encoding.
+The new version of Java contains an inbuilt encoder and a decoder for Base64 encoding.
+Programmers can employ three kinds of Base64 encoding.

-- MIME: Mapping is done of Output to the MIME format.
-The representation of the output is done in lines not exceeding 76 characters each.
-The line separator is a carriage return succeeded by a linefeed.
+- MIME: The output is formatted according to the MIME format, where it is divided into lines, each containing a maximum of 76 characters.
+The line separator consists of a carriage return followed by a line feed.
 There is no line separator at the termination of the encoded output.

 - URL: Mapping of Output is done to a group of characters present in A-Za-z0-9+_.
 The output is filename as well as the URL safe.

 - Simple: Mapping of Output is done to a group of characters present in A-Za-z0-9+_.
-No addition of any line feed in the output is done by the encoder.
+The encoder does no addition of any line feed in the output.
 The decoder does accept any character differing from A-Za-z0-9+_.

-The stream is a fresh abstract layer present in this new version of Java.
-By employing stream, data can be processed in a declarative manner analogous to that of SQL statements.
+The Stream is a fresh abstract layer present in this new version of Java.
+You can process data declaratively, similar to SQL statements, by using a stream.

-Stream simply put is a representation of a sequence of objects emanating from a source that has support for aggregate operations.
-Below are certain properties of a stream.
+Stream, simply put, is a representation of a sequence of objects emanating from a source that has support for aggregate operations.
+Below are specific properties of a stream.

 - Iterations are Automatic: Explicit iterations are mandatory in Collections.
-Whereas in Stream iterations are done internally over the supplied source elements.
+In Stream, it internally iterates over the supplied source elements.

-- Pipelining: The majority of the stream operation’s output is of the stream type.
+- Pipelining: Most of the stream operation’s output is of the stream type.
 Thus, the output can be pipelined.
 The particular operations are termed intermediate operations.
-They accept input, do the necessary processing and give the output to the target.
+They accept input, do the necessary processing, and give the output to the target.